oracle-livelabs/adb/adb-aws-observability/introduction/introduction.md

 ### Prerequisites

 - An Oracle Database@AWS environment must be pre-provisioned.
 This lab does not cover the provisioning of the network, Exadata Infrastructure, or the Autonomous Database itself.
-For detailed instructions on provisioning, please complete the [Oracle Database@AWS- Autonomous Database on dedicated infrastructure](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=4203) LiveLab first.
+For detailed instructions on provisioning, please complete the [Introduction to Oracle Database@AWS](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=4203) LiveLab first.
 - Familiarity with Oracle Database concepts.
 - Basic understanding of the AWS Management Console, specifically CloudWatch and EventBridge.
-- Familiarity with available ADB-D Metrics on AWS: <https://docs.oracle.com/en-us/iaas/Content/database-at-aws-exadata-awsmn/awsmn-monitor-cloudwatch.html>
+- Familiarity with available Autonomous AI Database Metrics on AWS: See [CloudWatch](https://docs.oracle.com/en-us/iaas/Content/database-at-aws-exadata-awsmn/awsmn-monitor-cloudwatch.html).

 You may now **proceed to the next lab**.